zerohnh/Surfing/README.md

 2. Tun Mode
 - Enabled by default
+- Better routing traffic management
 - ~~Deprecated in v7.4.3~~

-> If necessary, you can manually enable it.
-Please do not use the whitelist/blacklist before using this mode.
+> If you have special needs, you can turn it off by yourself.
+Please do not use the blacklist or whitelist before using this mode.

 3. Routing Rules
 - Designed for mainland China usage